javalite/site-content/src/activejdbc/setters_and_getters.md

 Please, see [Clob support and caching](clob_support_and_caching) as well as [JavaLite Commons Convert](http://javalite.github.io/activejdbc/org/javalite/common/Convert.html) class for more information.

-## Recommendation: Use TDD, in combination with setters and getters
+## Recommendation: Use TDD, in combination with *some* setters and getters

 In our work, we start writing a test before writing much code.
 We create a one line model code, then start writing a test.